-Manufacturing cycle time refers to the time required or spent to convert raw materials into finished goods.
-It is also known as throughput time.
+Manufacturing cycle time, also known as throughput time, refers to the total time spent to convert raw materials into finished goods and ship the goods out for delivery.

 Process time refers to the time used to actually work on the product.
 Move time refers to the time required to transfer the product from one workstation to another.
 Inspection time is the time spent to check if the product is free from any defect.
 Queue time is the idle time the product spends waiting to be moved, processed, inspected, and shipped.